Welcome To Bitcoin

 Bitcoin's Functionality As Money

-Store of Value: Bitcoin is increasingly viewed as a digital alternative to traditional stores of value like gold.
+Store of Value: Bitcoin serves as a digital alternative to traditional stores of value like gold, preserving purchasing power through fixed supply and global accessibility.

-Medium of Exchange: Bitcoin allows for the direct transfer of value between parties without intermediaries.
+Medium of Exchange: Bitcoin enables the direct transfer of value between parties without intermediaries, creating a borderless payment network open to anyone with internet access.

 Bitcoin's Global Monetary Adoption